 “It comes down to money,” says McCarthy.
 “If you can afford it, do it.
 Even if you’re a beginner, don’t worry about it.
 I think the rider who would benefit most from the simplicity of eTap, i.e., taking four buttons and cutting that in half, is the novice.
 It just makes it easier and you're less likely to mis-shift.
 If you do mis-shift, the correction is so simple.
 For any amateur or even pro rider who has no oxygen left to power their brain during a ride, eTap is really good.
 You got to think about other things like watching the road, the wheels around you, and not about your shifting.

 “But I will say, the quality and the feel of Force, Red, Ultegra, or Dura-Ace drivetrains is super-refined,” McCarthy adds.
 “It's 99% of what the pros are riding.
 But electronics are really a good thing to get the last bit of refinement that makes a bike perfect.”

-I’m always thinking about new bikes.
-Will I make the leap to an electronic drivetrain for my next bike?
-The answer is yes.
-I’ve been curious for a long time, and speaking to Legan and McCarthy has convinced me.
-When testing bikes equipped with Di2 or eTap AXS, I have noticed the impressive ease of shifting.
-The ability to rapid-fire through gears with a single push of a button will be very valuable when battling my friends or racing.
+Over the last few years, while testing bikes equipped with Di2 or eTap AXS, I always noticed the impressive ease of shifting.
+For me, the ability to effortlessly rapid-fire through gears with a push of a button is super valuable when riding on the rivet, battling my friends, or racing.

 My bike on a normal shoulder-season ride.
-Not having to worry about mud ruining my shifting will be a nice upgrade.
+No longer having to worry about mud messing with my cables or shifting has been a nice upgrade.

 Do you use electronic shifting on your bike?
 Or do you prefer the simplicity and feel of old school mechanical shifting?
 Let us know in the comments!